Skip to the main content.

 • Financial Impact on Seniors: Seniors lost more than $3 billion to financial scams, highlighting the significant financial risk they face in the digital world.

 • Vulnerability to Specific Scams: Despite being less likely to report fraud, seniors are often more susceptible to certain scams.
-They are six times more likely to report losing money on a tech support scam and three times more likely to report losses on prize, sweepstakes, or lottery scams compared to younger individuals.
+They are six times more likely to report losing money on a tech support scam and three times more likely to report losses on prizes, sweepstakes, or lottery scams compared to younger individuals.

 • Higher Median Losses with Age: Alarmingly, the median loss due to fraud is much higher for those aged 70 and over.
 For instance, individuals aged 80 and upwards reported a median loss of $1,300, which is a significant financial blow.